 Can I dispute my credit report over the phone?

 Yes, you can do your disputes over the phone, but again, it’s not a wise decision.
-It’s almost as bad as disputing online because there is no paper trail to confirm your own actions.
-If you want the best chance of getting negative items removed from your credit report, write a letter and keep diligent records of all communications you send and receive from both creditors and the credit bureaus.
+It’s almost as bad as disputing online because there is no paper trail to confirm your actions.
+If you want the best chance of getting negative items removed from your credit report, write a letter and keep careful records of all communications you send and receive from both creditors and the credit bureaus.

 What items can I dispute on my credit report?